h4r1337/crop_suggester/README.md

 It is one of the simplest algorithms in machine learning.
 It is used for solving classification problems.
 It uses a sigmoid function to mathematically calculate the probability of an event belonging to a certain class.
 The algorithm creates a linear decision boundary and applies the sigmoid function transform the output into a probability between 0 and 1.
 This makes it suitable for problems where the target variable is categorical or binary.
 It can handle large datasets efficiently and provides easily interpretable coefficients, allowing us to understand the impact of each feature on the predicted outcome.
-It can handle large datasets efficiently and provides easily interpretable coefficients, allowing us to understand the impact of each feature on the predicted outcome.

 #### Random Forest